Cosmos (plant): Distribution

-One species, C. bipinnatus, is naturalized across much of the eastern United States and eastern Canada.
+One species, C. bipinnatus, is naturalized across much of the eastern U.S. and eastern Canada.
 The genus is also widespread over the high eastern plains of South Africa, where it was introduced via contaminated horsefeed during the Anglo-Boer War.

+Uses

+Cosmos caudatus and C. sulphureus are edible and a major part of salads eaten as appetizers before meals in Maritime Southeast Asia including the Malay ulam and the Sundanese lalab.